FooSoft/homemaker/README.md

     otherwise known as shell scripts.
 Scripting languages can work well but are closely tied to the environment in which they are executed.

-It became apparent to me that utility which I was looking for did not exist.
-After making due with a simple Python script that I hacked together, I decided that this problem deserved a clean, formal solution.
-I decided to create this new utility in Go; in addition to the language itself being clear and easy to understand, executables built with the Go compiler are statically linked, making them highly portable.
-The result of my work is Homemaker; I hope that you find it suitable for your needs.
+It soon became apparent to me that utility which I was searching for did not exist.
+After making due with a simple Python script that I hacked together in a couple of hours, I decided that this problem deserved a clean, formal solution.
+I settled on building this new utility in Go; in addition to the language syntax being clear and easy to understand, executables built by the Go compiler are statically linked, making them highly portable.
+Just drop the binary on your system and you are ready!
+The result of my work is this project; I hope that you find it suitable for your needs.

 ## Installation ##